Messaging in the

 Bringing it to Life

 Initially, we focused on getting the flows and features right.
 By stripping away all the unnecessary details, we were able to hone in on key flows and use cases.
+Collaborating with our product and engineering partners, we analyzed our users’ needs and ranked them based on priority and level of effort.
 The most crucial bits to nail down were guest lookup, group chat, and notification strategy.
 All of these relied heavily on access to guest account data and ship WiFi connectivity.
 Once those were defined, we moved onto crafting an on-brand yet familiar visual design.

 Introducing Conversational AI